questionlp/api.wwdt.me/API Design.md

 * /shows/date/`:year`/`:month`/`:day`/details

   Retrieve show information for the show from `year`/`month`/`day` along with their full details: location, host, scorekeeper, panelists and guests

+* /shows/details

+  **(Authenticated)** Retrieve a list of all shows with their full details, including: location, host, scorekeeper, panelists and guests

 * /shows/recent